Porch Pirates!

 Ways to Protect Yourself

-• Before you pay online, check to see if your method of payment (bank credit or debit cards, or online payment systems like Venmo or PayPal) offer “purchase protection” (see below) for stolen or damaged items.
+- Before you pay online, check to see if your method of payment (bank credit or debit cards, or online payment systems like Venmo or PayPal) offer “purchase protection” (see below) for stolen packages.

-• Insure your purchases for the full amount of the item with the seller and/or the carrier shipping the package.
+- Insure your purchases for the full amount of the item with the seller and/or the carrier shipping the package.
+But also ask if that insurance covers the package after drop-off at your doorstep.

-• Install a security camera system at your front door.
-It may not prevent a porch pirate from stealing your package, but you’ll have their face on video if you decide to file a police report.
+- Install a security camera system at your front door.
+It may not prevent a porch pirate from stealing your package, but you’ll have their face on video if you decide to file a police report or an insurance claim.
 Just make sure the camera is set at an angle that easily captures visitor’s faces.

 Package Stolen?
 What To Do